johnnyoshika/jellypic-dashboard/README.md

 # Jellypic Dashboard

+>Note: This app is outdated.
+The the GraphQL client  here instead: https://github.com/johnnyoshika/jellypic-client

 Jellypic is a sample app to demonstrate the capabilities of Progressive Web Apps, including:
 * Offline first readonly in:
   * Chrome, Firefox, Opera